 GARBAGE IN: GARBAGE OUT!!

 The best planning we have seen is not due to the actual written area but because of the depth of the interview.
 The planner must ask about all your issues, not just the ones that will make them money.
 For example, they should ask about your taxes, education funding, home financing, company benefits, insurance, estate planning, retirement goals, investments etc.

 A good planner gets to know you, your goals, and your fears.
 If you truly feel they truly understand your emotions, as well as your finances, they you are with a real planner!

 6. If the planner sells products, tell the planner you would be more comfortable implementing their strategies with someone else.
 Note whether the planner starts to squirm at the thought of you buying elsewhere.
 If the planner tries to convince you that no one can implement their strategies as well as he/she can, tell the planner that you will consider that fact after the plan is completed.
 If they have faith in their own ability, the relationship will most likely continue.
 Otherwise, you have probably taken the first step towards being told that you are not a suitable client for their service

 9. Seek only those professionals that have recognized financial designations.
 Education is an important ingredient in selecting a financial advisor.
+The organizations below require that the professional pass an exam and obtain continuing professional education.
 An educated financial advisor should have at least one of the following credentials:

 CPA- Certified Public Accountant